-When you’re brand new to yoga, it can feel intimidating and be difficult to know exactly where and how to get started.
-Our Yoga for Beginners guide was created specifically for you—to give you all the tips, guidelines, and recommendations you will need to start a successful yoga practice.
+When you are a brand new to yoga, it can feel intimidating and be difficult to know exactly where and how to get started.
+Our Yoga for Beginners guide was created specifically for you.
+You just need a soft yoga blanket to get comfortable.
+Here we give you all the tips, guidelines, and recommendations you will need to start a successful yoga practice.

 Yoga is a body-mind practice.
 It offers immense benefits for physical and mental health.
 As a result, it has grown in popularity across the world.
 The root of the word yoga means union, integration, or wholeness.
 In the context of yoga, this means the integration of body, mind, and spirit, or the union of the individual and universal consciousness.
 Yoga is a way of living.
 It provides a complete philosophy to live a healthy, happy life to its full potential.